Soldier kills 20 in shooting rampage in Thailand's northeast

 Kongcheep said at least 20 people had been killed and it was not clear whether the gunman had taken hostages in the mall.

-“It’s not known how many are still inside,” he said.
+“It’s not known how many are still inside,” said.

+The health ministry said 31 people had been wounded and 10 were in a critical condition.

 Police identified the suspect as Jakrapanth Thomma.
 During the attack he posted “Death is inevitable for everyone” on his Facebook page and later asked “Should I give up?”